rinmeng/NodeNinjas/README.md

 - Visit the [tutorial](tutorial.md) for more information.

-- Or pull the [Docker Image](https://hub.docker.com/r/rinmeng/nodeninjas-ctms/tags) from Docker Hub and run it locally
+- Or pull the [Docker Image](https://hub.docker.com/r/rinmeng/nodeninjas-ctms/tags) from Docker Hub and run it locally with the [`docker-compose.yml`](./ctms/docker-compose.yml) file.